garfielder/notes/Tech/IntoMemory.md

 As one goes down the hierachy,  frequency of the memory access from processor does down.
 Principle here is *locality of reference*.
 During an execuation of a program,  memory reference by process, tend to cluster.

+### Element to clarify difference arhitectures [section 4.3 of book 1 ](#book1)
+* Caches address
+  *  Logical Cache: store data using virutal adderss.
+But same virutal address in diffeernt  VM contexts are mappped to different physcal location.
+So, context switching requires invalidations
+  * Phycial cache.
+* Cache size
+  *  tradoff.
+The small the faster.
+* Mapping function.
+  * check 白中英组成原理

 ## Reference
+<a name=book1>1. compute Organization and Architecture 9ed.
+Willam Stallings. </a>